 Furthermore, the bill creates a Disposal Well Host Community Fund, into which the collected fees will be deposited.
 This fund will be used to administer the fund and provide annual grants to cities and townships hosting Class I multisource commercial hazardous waste disposal wells.
-The grants will be calculated based on the percentage of fee revenue collected from the wells in the respective jurisdictions and are intended to promote public health, safety, or welfare.
-The bill emphasizes the importance of compliance and enforcement, requiring the Department to evaluate fee exemption certifications and take action against any false claims.
+The grants are intended to support public health, safety, or welfare initiatives in these jurisdictions and will be calculated based on the percentage of fee revenue collected from the wells located within the grantee's area.
+The bill emphasizes the importance of accurate fee exemption certifications and outlines enforcement actions for false claims.

 Statutes affected: